 U.S. Routs Ukraine In Opener

-Germany defeated the favored Russians in the European Zone qualification tournament in December.
+Russia had lost to Germany in the European Zone qualification tournament in December.
 Because the African Zone qualifier had only two teams in it, Russia was sent there to play, beating Nigeria and Kenya.

 Since that loss to the Germans seven months ago, the Russians changed passers and got back some star players from winter leagues.